boostorg/redis/README.md

 > NOTE: By default, creating a Pipeline object is NOT cheap, since
 > it creates a new connection.

-This is clearly a downside of the API as pipelines should be the default way of communicating and not an exception, paying such a high price for each pipeline imposes a severe cost in performance.
+This is clearly a downside in the API as pipelines should be the default way of communicating and not an exception, paying such a high price for each pipeline imposes a severe cost in performance.
 Transactions also suffer from the very same problem.